-After Phase 2 ends, if there are still available students whose preferences match your placement, your placement could be assigned to one of them, pending your consent.
+After the matching process ends, if there are still available students whose preferences match your placement, we may contact you about assigning a student to you.

 You must notify APPEL of this change in circumstances immediately so that alternative arrangements can be made for the student.

 When a student accepts an offer of placement, that student cannot receive another placement offer through the APPEL matching system.
 Since Training Establishments can only be matched to students within the APPEL system you can be certain the student cannot receive or accept another offer once they have accepted your placement.

 If, due to unforeseen circumstances, the student cannot proceed with the placement on term (e.g. failure of exams or personal circumstances) you will be notified as soon as is practicable by the APPEL team.

 As there are more placements than students available for each matching process, not all placement providers will be matched to students.
 However, APPEL provides placements to 2nd, 4th and 5th-year students throughout the year and would be delighted if providers would continue to make their placements available for subsequent placement processes.
 The geographical spread of students varies considerably from year to year and so locations with low demand in one year can have considerable interest the following year.